lvyufeng/code_intelligence_papers/README.md

 # Code Intelligence Papers

+Code intelligence is a cross-research field combined with machine learning and software engineering.
+Since the large-scale pre-trained language models(PLMs) have achieved amazing improvement in the NLP area, researchers were trying to migrate PLMs from natural language to programming language.
+[GPT-3](https://openai.com/) shown the ability to automatic programming followed by human instructions([CodeX](https://openai.com/blog/openai-codex/)) and Github proposed the [Copilot](https://copilot.github.com/) tools to help developers, the Code intelligence area gradually emerging and reflecting the commercial value.

+In this repository, I collect a series of papers on code intelligence, including surveys, sub-area papers, pre-trained models, metrics, datasets, etc. Most of those papers are published on the top conference of AI or SE and attached with opensource code or data.
+Hope this list can help you to do further research.

 ## Survey

 - Allamanis M, Barr E T, Devanbu P, et al. [A Survey of Machine Learning for Big Code and Naturalness](https://dl.acm.org/doi/pdf/10.1145/3212695).
 ACM Computing Surveys (CSUR), 2018.